SPLOST VISION STATEMENT

 DeKalb County Special Purpose Local Option Sales Tax will support county-wide improvements that promote a high quality of life for all residents.

-MEETING NOTICE: The SPLOST Citizens Oversight Committee will meet Thursday, January 31, 2019 at 6:30 PM in the Maloof Auditorium, 1300 Commerce Drive, Decatur, Georgia 30030.
+MEETING NOTICE: The SPLOST Citizens Oversight Committee will meet Thursday, Feb.
+28, 2019 at 6:30 PM in the Maloof Auditorium, 1300 Commerce Drive, Decatur, Georgia 30030.
+Proposed agenda

 The DeKalb County SPLOST (Special Purpose Local Option Sales Tax) is a one-cent sales tax that provides funding exclusively for capital projects – roads, buildings, vehicles and major equipment, and other long-lived improvements.